 The Hartford is a well-known name in the insurance industry.
 They’ve been writing policies for more than 200 years.
 Regarding commercial trucking insurance, the Hartford prefers to write policies for fleets.
 They have limited offerings for owner-operators, but they are better suited for policies including multiple vehicles.

-If you run a trucking business with annual revenue less than $10M, you may want to consider working with commercialinsurance.net.
+If you run a trucking business with annual revenue of less than $10M, you may want to consider working with Smart Financial.
 They are a national insurance broker specializing in serving small businesses.
-Small trucking businesses are nimble and fast growing.
-Each of them is unique and special in their own operations, which requires the agents to have good understanding and expertise to find the right coverages at the most affordable prices.
-Commercialinsurance.net agents are knowledgeable and experienced in working with these small trucking business and in great position to help them.
+Small trucking businesses are nimble and fast-growing.
+Each of them is unique and special in its own operations, which requires the agents to have a good understanding and expertise to find the right coverages at the most affordable prices.
+Smart Financial agents are knowledgeable and experienced in working with these small trucking businesses and are in a great position to help them.